View and analyze your projects, findings, packages, dependencies, and security posture.

 You can view the following details for each notification:

-• Policy: Action policy that triggered the notification.
+Policy: Action policy or remediation policy that triggered the notification.

-• Last Evaluated: The elapsed time since the policy was last evaluated.
+Last Evaluated: The elapsed time since the action policy or remediation policy was last evaluated.

-• Violations: The number of violations detected for the notification.
+Violations: The number of policy violations that triggered this notification.

-• Channels: The notification channels configured in your namespace such as Jira, Email, Slack, Vanta, Webhooks, and GitHub PR.
+Channels: The notification channels configured in your namespace where alerts are sent, such as Jira, Email, Slack, Vanta, Webhooks, and GitHub PR.

 You can search notifications by the policy name or Jira issue key.

-• Policy name: Enter the policy name to find all notifications associated with that policy.
-For example, search for SAST to find all notifications triggered by the SAST policy.
+Policy name: Enter the action policy or remediation policy name to find all notifications associated with that policy.
+For example, search for SAST to find all notifications triggered by the SAST action policy.

 Use filters to refine notifications by time range, projects, notification channels, or error status.
 You can use the following filter options: